SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 (2015) <http://adsabs.harvard.edu/abs/2015MNRAS.446..521S>`_ , as a factor
 of :math:`h^{-2} = 0.6777^{-2} = 2.1773` is missing in the paper.

-The Magnesium yields from SNII have also been doubled since the original EAGLE simulations were run and the minimal mass for SNII stars has been raised to 8 solar masses (from 6).
+The minimal mass for SNII stars has been raised to 8 solar masses (from 6).